-PBOT will also install two transit platforms to improve bus rider loading and unloading and reduce bus-bike conflicts on SE Hawthorne Boulevard.
-One will be installed on the south side of Hawthorne, west of SE 6th Avenue, and a second will be installed on the south side of Hawthorne west of SE 12th Avenue.
+PBOT has installed two transit platforms to improve bus rider loading and unloading and reduce bus-bike conflicts on SE Hawthorne Boulevard.
+One was installed on the south side of Hawthorne, west of SE 6th Avenue, and a second was installed on the south side of Hawthorne west of SE 12th Avenue.

 SE Hawthorne and Madison Multimodal Improvements project is one of two projects taking place along SE Hawthorne in 2021.
 The Hawthorne Pave & Paint project is also currently under construction between 24th and 50th avenues.